 3 – Add-on AP Automation Software

-Once you’ve implemented an ERP system or accounting software, strongly consider integrating it with add-on AP automation and global partner payments software.
+Once you’ve implemented an ERP system or accounting software, strongly consider integrating it with add-on AP automation and mass payments software.
 The automation software from Tipalti streamlines your end-to-end accounts payable process to shave up to 80% off manual invoice processing time.
 Tipalti AP automation software is an excellent answer when selecting the best accounts payable software.
 Customers agree, staying with Tipalti software and allowing Tipalti to achieve an outstanding 98% customer retention rate.
 Tipalti’s customer base totals over 3,000 in March 2023.

 Tipalti collects W-9 or W-8 forms from global suppliers through a white-branded, self-service Supplier Portal.
 It tracks supplier payments and automatically gives your company reports for preparing 1099 or 1042-S forms.
 Or you can opt to buy and use partnered Tax1099 software to automatically complete tax filing by using eFile for 1099-NEC and 1099-MISC forms with 12 calendar months of imported Tipalti payments data.

 Tipalti handles invoice flow, reducing fraud risk and errors with 26,000+ automated rules for payments.
 Tipalti performs database screenings, validating supplier TIN numbers, and checking blacklists, including OFAC sanctions lists.
 Tipalti software lets designated approvers approve matched invoices online or through a mobile app or email, wherever they are, whenever they want to approve.